Service + Area

 Barndominiums Coordination Focus In Southwest City

-• This tier 2 line is coordinated in Southwest City with priority on the first dependency that can stop downstream progress, not just the next task in a generic sequence.
+- This service line is coordinated in Southwest City with priority on the first dependency that can stop downstream progress, not just the next task in a generic sequence.

 Southwest City Routing & Nearby Coverage Snapshot

-• This nearby-coverage set helps Tri-Peak keep barndominiums coordination local to McDonald County and adjacent Southwest Missouri markets without widening the scope beyond the enabled rollout.
+- This nearby-coverage set helps Tri-Peak keep barndominiums coordination local to McDonald County and adjacent Southwest Missouri markets without widening the scope beyond practical service coverage.

 Additional Southwest City, MO Barndominiums Scope Types